Skeena River Steelhead

 Communications: Free Wi-Fi is available throughout the Lodge.

-Meals: Breakfast at the Lodge, packed lunches for the boat, and gourmet dinners.
+Meals: Enjoy a buffet-style breakfast at the Lodge, packed lunches for the boat, and gourmet dinners.
 The Lodge caters to special dietary needs.

 Alcohol: The Lodge does not sell alcoholic beverages.
 On the way from Terrace Airport to the Lodge, the driver may stop at a local liquor store for guests to make desired purchases.